joyboy7867/Reddit-User-Persona-Builder/README.md

 Gunicorn (for deployment)

 📌 Notes
-Ensure your GitHub repo is public so it’s accessible for review.

 The project is built following Python PEP-8 guidelines.

 No Reddit login required — public data only.

-All .txt persona files are auto-generated per profile.

 👨‍💻 License & Ownership
 This project and code are the property of the author.
 Submitted only for internship evaluation.
 No code may be reused unless the author is selected for the paid role.